 We chose to put in a larger system than we calculated, simply to have the extra energy if we added things down the road.

 CONVERTING A SCHOOL BUS

 This is by no means an all-encompassing list.
 It is, however, a good place to start.

-It seems overwhelming and you may wonder how in the heck you’re going to be able to get all of it sorted out.
+You may wonder how in the heck you’re going to be able to get all of it sorted out.
 We were there too.
 It seemed insurmountable.